 The optimization problem was programmed in Matlab and solved using the CPLEX 12.6 API.
 We ran our optimization problem on the set of simplest features and the clinician features, with a hard upper bound of 10 features, to keep them interpretable, and on the MRMR subset of all features with an upper bound of 20 features.
 We used stratified cross-validation to divide the data into 5 folds to obtain training and testing sets.
-We further cross-validated each training set into 5 folds to optimize the parameters $(C+, C-, C_0, C_1)$ using grid search over a set of ranges.
+We further cross-validated each training set into 5 folds to optimize the parameters (C+, C-, C_0, C_1) using grid search over a set of ranges.
 Tables 8 and 9 present the AUCs for screening and diagnosis, respectively.
-For screening, all the SLIM models outperformed the operationalized scoring systems, the best of which performed in the 0.70-0.73 range (Table 8).
-For diagnosis, only the SLIM models with the MRMR subset of all features significantly outperforms the operationalized systems performed in the 0.64-0.69 range (Table 9).
+For screening, all the SLIM models outperformed the operationalized scoring systems, the best of which performed in the 0.70 to 0.73 range (Table 8).
+For diagnosis, only the SLIM models with the MRMR subset of all features significantly outperforms the operationalized scoring systems, while the others perform similarly, the best of the operationalized systems performed in the 0.64 to 0.69 range (Table 9).